 - Password protect meetings so that participants must either click the direct link to join the meeting, or must enter a password.
 The password can be selected by the person who creates the meeting and does not have to be complex. - Do not post links, meeting IDs, or meeting passwords online or on open social media accounts.
 Send these links directly to participants.
 This will help ensure that only those who should be in the meeting are able to have access. - Utilize the "waiting room" feature so that every person who signs in must be "admitted" by the host or co-host in order to enter the meeting.
 If utilizing this feature, it is important that a host or co-host monitor the participant list to make sure that no one is left in the waiting room that should be in the meeting. - Disable private chats so that participants can only send chat messages to the entire group.
-This helps ensure that there are not private conversations happening outside of the group as a whole. - Limit screen sharing to the host(s) or those authorized by the host, and disable letting participants annotate on the screen. - When scheduling a meeting, set videos to be off and microphones to be muted when joining.
+This helps ensure that there are not private conversations happening outside of the group as a whole.
+This setting can be found under "Settings" when signed in a virginiatech.zoom.us. - Limit screen sharing to the host(s) or those authorized by the host, and disable letting participants annotate on the screen unless this is being monitored/facilitated by a host. - When scheduling a meeting, set videos to be off and microphones to be muted when joining.
 This allows all participants a moment when they sign in to "get oriented" without being heard or seen.
 Participants can turn on their cameras and unmute themselves when they are ready.
 Also, if connections seem unstable, this can sometimes be improved by having a participant turn off their camera and use audio only. - If an unauthorized individual does gain access to / tries to disrupt a meeting, the host or co-host can remove them by exercising that option in the participant list. - After a meeting has begun, and it appears that no additional participants will join, the host or co-host may choose to lock the meeting by clicking on the security tab.
 This prevents others, including any unauthorized individuals, from gaining access to the meeting.